cseveren/cseveren.github.io/_pages/research.md

 > A flurry of research has examined the effect of COVID-19-related policies on family violence with considerable variation in approach, often producing conflicting results.
 In this paper, we provide four main contributions to the existing literature.
 First, we utilize up-to-date estimation methods developed by Goodman-Bacon (2021) and Callaway and Sant'Anna (2020) to account for the differential timing in implementing COVID-19 policies and compare our estimates with traditional two-way fixed effects.
 Second, we use the most comprehensive data from the United States from 30 jurisdictions across 18 states to ensure that our conclusions are not reached due to data selection issues.
 Third, we evaluate three COVID policies: shelter-in-place, school closures, and daycare closures.
 Fourth, we use two measures of family violence: adult domestic violence and child violence.
 We find that school closure significantly doubled the number of child abuse calls per day from the mean.
 However, daycare closure significantly reduced 1.2 calls of child abuse calls per day.
 We detect no effect for shelter-in-place or daycare closure orders and document a reversal of our estimates' direction when using Callaway and Sant'Anna (2020). to measure the impact of daycare closure relative to a two-way fixed effect.

-## Works in Progress

-### Effect of AI-driven Recommendation System on Worker Productivity and Service Quality
-with Josie Xiao

-> I have utilized a field experiment to answer the question of how machine learning-driven integration into call center operations impacts organizational productivity and work performance.
-This technological integration aims to help Community Resource Advisors (CRA) to search for referrals with less time and more accuracy.
-Though the tool is built to enhance search accuracy and better outcomes, one may worry about unintended consequences.
-Therefore, we propose a randomized control trial to understand the effectiveness of a technological nudge on work performance, superficially the work that connects the population in need to social programs.
-Specifically, we aim to understand the effect of implementing a smart recommendation system on the quality of work for an organization that relies on memorization, experience, and on-spot decision-making.

-### Online Advertisement and Human Trafficking
-with Beata Luczywek